5abin/hello-world/README.md

 # hello-world
-this is my first repsitory on github
+this is my first repsitory on github and now im going to commit